 Failing to notify within the required time limit may give rise to a tax default under the Taxation Administration Act 1996.
 When this happens, the trustee may be liable for interest and penalty tax on the additional amount that would have been assessed if the trustee had notified within the required time.

 Nomination of beneficiaries/unitholders

 The trustee may nominate:

-- a designated beneficiary for a discretionary trust; - all the beneficiaries for a fixed trust; or - all the unitholders for a unit trust.
+- all the beneficiaries for a fixed trust; or - all the unitholders for a unit trust.